-We are exposed to foreign currency fluctuation risk, primarily the U.S. Dollar relative to the British Pound, Euro, Canadian Dollar, Chinese Yuan Renminbi and the Brazilian Real, as related to our foreign subsidiaries, to certain accounts receivable, and to our ability to sell in foreign markets.
-We are subject to translation exposure of our foreign subsidiaries' financial statements from local currencies to U.S. Dollars.
+We are exposed to foreign currency fluctuation risk, primarily the U.S. Dollar relative to the British Pound, Euro, Canadian Dollar and Chinese Yuan.
+This risk is related to our foreign subsidiaries' financial results, to certain accounts receivable and to our ability to sell in foreign markets.
+We are subject to the impact of currency fluctuation upon translation of our foreign subsidiaries' financial statements from local currencies to U.S. Dollars.
 In recent years, our foreign subsidiaries have not generated a substantial portion of our consolidated net sales or net income.
 In addition, the portion of our consolidated accounts receivable denominated in foreign currencies has not been significant.
 Finally, foreign sales of our products may be influenced by the relative strength of the U.S. dollar compared to various other currencies, which makes our products relatively more or less expensive than our foreign competitors' products in local marketplaces.
-Foreign currency fluctuations had some bearing on our operating results in fiscal year 2015; however, historically the overall foreign currency fluctuation risk has not been material to our Consolidated Financial Statements.
-During fiscal year 2016, we did not enter into any hedge contracts in an attempt to offset any adverse effect of changes in currency exchange rates.
+Foreign currency fluctuations had some bearing on our operating results in fiscal year 2017; however, historically the overall foreign currency fluctuation risk has not been material to our Consolidated Financial Statements.
+During fiscal year 2017, we did not enter into any hedge contracts in an attempt to offset any adverse effect of changes in currency exchange rates.